rafaello7/Novo7Tools/allwindisk/README.md

 On Ainol Novo 7 Aurora the FEL mode may be entered as follows:

-1. Turn off the device by press "power" button and hold it for at least 10 seconds.
+1. Turn off the device.
+Either by Android power off or by press "power" button and hold it for at least 10 seconds.
 2. Press "volume down" button (don't release).
 3. Plug in USB cable to device (the cable should be already connected to computer).